SymfonyCasts/design-patterns/sfcasts/factory-families.md

 dependencies?" or "What if it's not that simple to instantiate?", and that's a valid concern.
 A way to solve that is by doing the same thing we did with the "state" classes - by leveraging the [`AutowireLocator` attribute](https://bit.ly/sf-service-locator-attribute).
 Another option would be to create a factory *for* your factories.
-Ohh factoryception!
+Ohh factory-ception!
 I sure hope Skynet isn't listening...
 Ok, we can finish this up by adding a `default` case and print an `Invalid Cheat Code` message.
 Perfect!

 Before we give this a try, there's a *tiny* detail we need to handle.
 Symfony doesn't know which `AttackTypeFactory` to inject into `CharacterBuilder` because